 Explore the goldfields around Ballarat

-Head inland and discover the interesting history of the gold rush in Australia.
-Ballarat features many historic Victorian buildings and heritage trails illustrating the region's rich history.
+Head inland and discover the interesting history of Australia’s gold rush.
+Ballarat features many historic Victorian buildings and heritage trails that illustrate the region’s rich history.

-Sovereign Hill: This living museum gives visitors a window into what life was like during the gold rush in Ballarat.
-With actors in full costume, and examples of historic buildings, Sovereign Hill is a memorable experience.
+Sovereign Hill: This living museum provides visitors with a window into what life was like during the gold rush in Ballarat.
+With actors in full costume, and examples of historic buildings, Sovereign Hill is a memorable experience and great for kids.

 Bendigo: Travel past Ballarat and visit Bendigo, another town with interesting historical architecture.
 The town’s art gallery is definitely worth a visit.

-Squeaky Beach: The inviting white sands of Squeaky Beach are perfect for a relaxing stroll alongside the water.
+Squeaky Beach: The inviting white sands of Squeaky Beach are the perfect place for a relaxing stroll alongside the water.

 Enjoy hiking: Explore some of the scenic hiking trails scattered across the peninsula.

-Surrounded by the Gippsland Lakes, the town of Lake's Entrance has become a popular holiday destination.
-Don't miss the chance to walk on the sands of Ninety Mile Beach.
+Surrounded by the Gippsland Lakes, the town of Lakes Entrance has developed into a popular holiday destination.
+Don’t miss the chance to walk on the sands of Ninety Mile Beach.

-Gippsland Lakes: The Gippsland Lakes are Australia's largest collection of waterways, and there is plenty to see and do.
-Take a guided boat tour and discover the unique wildlife in the region.
+Gippsland Lakes: The Gippsland Lakes are Australia’s largest collection of waterways, and there is plenty to see and do.
+Take a guided boat tour and learn more about the unique wildlife in the region.

 Ninety Mile Beach: Discover the beautiful Ninety Mile Beach, which is often uncrowded and perfect for taking a long walk, though perhaps not a ninety mile long one.

-Try some seafood: Lake's Entrance features many great dining options.
-Try some of the delicious seafood at one of the local restaurants in the region.
+Try some seafood: Lakes Entrance features many great dining options, so try some of the delicious seafood at a local restaurant.

 The Mornington Peninsula has everything you could want for your holiday, with beaches, seaside towns, and plenty of family activities.